KonnorRogers/personal-site/src/_posts/2025-01-02-understanding-dragonruby-render-targets.md

   </script>
 </light-code>

+In particular, the magic happens on line 15 where we pass the `:black_box` symbol as a `path` for the sprite.

 Now we can go further and do things such as creating multiple sprites using the render target, scale the sprite, angle the sprite, and perform all sorts of transforms.
-So here is what happens when I take the previous black box and change the "alpha" to `64` and start overlaying them with different transforms.
+So here is what happens when I start overlaying them with different transforms.

 <light-code language="ruby">
   <script type="text/plain" slot="code">